guido57/ft8mon/README.md

 # ft8mon
-Demodulate the FT8 WSJT-X protocol of Taylor and Franke.
+Demodulate the FT8 protocol with the same performances (or slightly better) of WSJT-X

 Input from a file only

 ```